 The East Lothian Water Order Confirmation Act, a privately submitted Bill to parliament in 1936, constituted East Lothian Water Board (ELWB) in 1938.
 This amalgamated the undertakings of East Lothian County Council, the royal burghs (except North Berwick), and East Lothian (Western District) Water Board.
 It also permitted a new treatment works to be constructed at Whittingehame, and a service reservoir at Traprain Law.

-The impounding reservoirs of Hopes, Stobshiel, Lammerloch, Thorters, Donolly, Crichton and Spott (total capacity 550 million gallons/ 2.5million m3) were in use, with treatment works at Hopes, Stobshiel, Tranent Mains, Prestonpans, East Linton, North Berwick, Tyninghame and Dunbar.
+The impounding reservoirs of Hopes, Stobshiel, Lammerloch, Thorters, Donolly, Crichton and Spott (total capacity 550 million gallons/ 2.5 million cubic metres) were in use, with treatment works at Hopes, Stobshiel, Tranent Mains, Prestonpans, East Linton, North Berwick, Tyninghame and Dunbar.
 Springs at Aberlady, Keithhill, Longyester, Gifford, Chesters, Pathhead, Innerwick, Oldhamstocks, Stenton and Crichtonwere used to supply various parts of the county.
 A total of 23 service reservoirs, mostly of brick construction, stored water to meet the fluctuations in the demand.
 Consumption was 1.98 million gallons per day.